 What is Pricing Intelligence?

-Pricing intelligence is a data-driven process for quantifying, tracking, and analyzing market dynamics and competitor price movements to make educated pricing decisions.
-Competitor pricing, consumer demand, and web scraping are all sources of pricing intelligence.
+Pricing intelligence is a data-driven process for quantifying, tracking, and analyzing market dynamics and competitor pricing movements to inform pricing decisions.
+Sources of pricing intelligence include competitor pricing, consumer demand, and data collected through web scraping.

-A subset of competitive intelligence, its objective is to help businesses understand the impact of market-level pricing intricacies and act on them in a way that maximizes profitability while remaining attractive to customers.
+A subset of competitive intelligence, this approach helps businesses understand the impact of market-level pricing intricacies and act on them to maximize profitability while remaining attractive to customers.

 When companies gather pricing intelligence properly, they can use it to do the following: